susiteemu/startpoint/README.md

 A request regardless of type has:

 - *required* a name, which must be unique within the workspace.
 This is derived from the file name without extension.
-- *required* an url to the resource
+- *required* an URL to the resource
 - *required* a request method: GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS
 - *optional* the name of the previous request
 - *optional* a list of headers